wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 Let’s pick up the conversation there...

-RM:

-Your early books,

-Media Virus

-and

-Cyberia

-, ar

-e books about counterculture

-\--

-psychedelic drugs, raves, the

-emerging cyber

-\-

-world

-\--
+**RM:**

-written from the perspective of a young journalist who was a part of that scene.
-Today you

-give talks to corporate conventions, the United Nations and CEOs.
-Is there a para
+Your early books, _Media Virus_ and _Cyberia_, are books about counterculture--psychedelic drugs, raves, the emerging cyber-world--written from the perspective of a young journalist who was a part of that scene.
+Today you give talks to corporate conventions, the United Nations and CEOs.
+Is there a paradox here?

-dox here?

-1

-The United States’ noncommercial Nationa

-l Public Radio network.
+1 The United States’ noncommercial National Public Radio network.

-2

-The United States’ noncommercial Public Broadcasting Service television network.
+2 The United States’ noncommercial Public Broadcasting Service television network.

 DR